 S’Cool Life Fund for DREAMS / The S’Cool Life Fund provides funding to Canadian non-profit elementary schools to support DREAMS – drama, recreation, extra-curricular, arts, music, or sports.
-Since its launch in 2005, the S’Cool Life Fund has provided grants for 746 projects across the country, helping to make school life more enjoyable for thousands of public elementary school kids (K-8).
-It will be accepting applications for the 2013-2014 school year from December 1, 2013 to August 31, 2014.
+Each year, it supports on average 100 projects across the country.
+Since its launch in 2005, the S’Cool Life Fund has provided grants for 910 projects across the country, helping to make school life more enjoyable for thousands of public elementary school kids (K-8).
+It will be accepting applications for the 2014-2015 school year from December 1, 2014 to January 31, 2015.
 For more information, visit http://www.scoollifefund.ca/index2.php?id=3.

-Service Canada – Canada Summer Jobs 2014 / Need summer help?
+Service Canada – Canada Summer Jobs 2015 / Need summer help?
 Looking for a cost-effective way to hire a student this summer?
 Explore the Canada Summer Jobs initiative, which offers wage subsidies to employers in the private, public and not-for-profit sectors to create job opportunities for young people aged 15 to 30 who are full-time students intending to return to their studies in the next school year.
-The period to apply for Canada Summer Jobs 2014 will be from December 2, 2013 to January 10, 2014.
-For more information, visit http://www.servicecanada.gc.ca/eng/epb/yi/yep/programs/scpp.shtml.
+The period to apply for Canada Summer Jobs 2015 will be from December 1, 2014 to January 30, 2015.
+For more information, please visit http://www.servicecanada.gc.ca/eng/epb/yi/yep/programs/scpp.shtml.